Preparatory Project in Mathematical Sciences - MAT00093M

 Before the start of the second semester each student picks a mathematical topic to be investigated and is assigned a supervisor.
 The work in this module is normally intended to serve, directly or indirectly, as a preparation for the dissertation.

-An early draft of the project report is presented to the project supervisor midway through the semester, and the supervisor will present constructive feedback on both the mathematics and the writing shortly afterwards in an extended meeting.
+A draft of the project report is presented to the project supervisor in the later part of the semester, and the supervisor will present constructive feedback on both the mathematics and the writing shortly afterwards in a meeting.

 None